sagebeme/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 	Return a pointer to the resulting string dest
 2 - C function that copies a string
 3 - C function that compares two strings
+4 - C function that reverses the content of an array of integers